Chuvard/Usage_Funnels/README.md

 # Usage_Funnels
 SQL queries to calculate usage funnels

-During this project we will analyze different Warby Parker marketing funnels in order to calculate conversion rates.
+### Purpose: During this project we will analyze different Warby Parker marketing funnels in order to calculate conversion rates.
 To help users find their perfect frame, Warby Parker prepared a Style Quiz with five questions, respectively.

 Here are the funnels and the tables that you are given: